FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting: Derivation of Optimization Algorithm

-There are three things worth noticing. \textbf{1.} The key step is to solve \eqref{eq:ADMMkeystep}, which depends on the form of penalty term $P(\cdot)$; \textbf{2.} This algorithm is guaranteed to converge to the global optimum when $P(\cdot)$ is convex \citep{Boyd2011Distributed}; \textbf{3.} The positive-definiteness constraint on $\{\hat{\Theta}\}$ is naturally enforced by step (c) (i).
+There are three things that are worth noting. \textbf{1.} The key step is to solve \eqref{eq:ADMMkeystep}, which depends on the form of penalty term $P(\cdot)$; \textbf{2.} This algorithm is guaranteed to converge to the global optimum when $P(\cdot)$ is convex \citep{Boyd2011Distributed}; \textbf{3.} The positive-definiteness constraint on $\{\hat{\Theta}\}$ is naturally enforced by step (c) (i).